 So my work revolves around the challenge of Innovating innovating...

 - Current work:

-- In the School of Design at the Polytechnic University of Hong Kong, where I'm a visiting professor of innovation and venture, I'm looking at leadership of innovation as well as working with the local HK venture ecosystem.
+- In my work out of Hong Kong, I'm looking at the leadership of innovation as well as working with the local HK venture ecosystem.

 - My focused area of expertise is what I call 3D3C platforms -- the evolving forces of 3D (imaging, printing, augmented, etc.), Community, Creation, and Commerce.
 See my 2016 Springer book on the matter: Handbook on 3D3C Platforms: Applications and Tools for Three Dimensional Systems for Community, Creation and Commerce (Progress in IS).
 I'm also the Editor in Chief of the Journal of Virtual Worlds research.

 - In recent years I've been looking more deeply into mindfulness and innovation.
 Stay tuned for cool things in this area. ("orange bike project").

 - My classic work on knowledge infrastructure (which can be seen as a key for innovation) can be the post Yesha's Harvard Nine Keys to a Knowledge Infrastructure.